Wheeze in children under 5 years old

 Key points about wheeze in children under 5 years old

-• Wheeze is a high-pitched sound when a person breathes out. and it's heard when the airways are too small.
+• Wheeze is a high-pitched sound when a person breathes out and it's heard when the airways are too narrow.

-• Wheeze in children aged under 5 years old is common.
+• Wheeze in children aged under 5 years old is not uncommon.
 It doesn't always mean your child has asthma.

 • The cause depends on your child's age, other symptoms and risk factors.